Green Flowered Columbine

 Aquilegia virdiflora Pall. is the correct and accepted scientific name for this species of Aquilegia.
 It was first described by Peter (Pyotr) Simon von Pallas in Acta Academiae Scientiarum Imperialis Petropolitani in 1779.

-I bought my ‘Chocolate Soldier’ Columbine from Lowe’s in the spring of 2012.
+I brought my ‘Chocolate Soldier’ Columbine home from Lowe’s in the spring of 2012.
 I was kind of shocked when it flowered because I was expecting something MUCH larger.
 The leaves are kind of a blueish-green.
 The whole plant is kind of a miniature Aquilegia.
 These would be great in mass plantings under light shade or filtered shade.
 I really liked this plant, but I left it behind when I moved back to Missouri.

 Common Name: Columbine